brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 * Tag protocol identifier (TPID): a 16-bit field set to a value of 0x8100 in order to identify the frame as an IEEE 802.1Q-tagged frame.
 This field is located at the same position as the EtherType/length field in untagged frames, and is thus used to distinguish the frame from untagged frames.

 * Tag control information (TCI)
   * Priority code point (PCP): a 3-bit field which refers to the `IEEE 802.1p <https://en.wikipedia.org/wiki/IEEE_802.1p>`_ `class of service <https://en.wikipedia.org/wiki/Class_of_service>`_ and maps to the frame priority level.

-PCP values in order of priority are
+  * PCP values in order of priority are:

     * 1 (background)
     * 0 (best effort, default)
     * 2 (excellent effort)
     * 3 (critical application)
     * 4 (video)
     * 5 (voice)
     * 6 (internetwork control)
     * 7 (network control)

       These values can be used to prioritize different classes of traffic.

   * Drop eligible indicator (DEI): a 1-bit field. (formerly CFI[b]) May be used separately or in conjunction with PCP to indicate frames eligible to be dropped in the presence of congestion.

   * VLAN identifier (VID): a 12-bit field specifying the VLAN to which the frame belongs.
 The hexadecimal values of 0x000 and 0xFFF are reserved.
 All other values may be used as VLAN identifiers, allowing up to 4,094 VLANs.
 The reserved value 0x000 indicates that the frame does not carry a VLAN ID; in this case, the 802.1Q tag specifies only a priority and is referred to as a priority tag.
 On bridges, VID 0x001 (the default VLAN ID) is often reserved for a management VLAN; this is vendor-specific.
 The VID value 0xFFF is reserved for implementation use; it must not be configured or transmitted.
 0xFFF can be used to indicate a wildcard match in management operations or filtering database entries.

 For frames using `IEEE 802.2 <https://en.wikipedia.org/wiki/IEEE_802.2>`_/`SNAP <https://en.wikipedia.org/wiki/Subnetwork_Access_Protocol>`_ encapsulation with an organizationally unique identifier (OUI) field of 00-00-00 (so that the protocol ID field in the SNAP header is an EtherType), as would be the case on LANs other than Ethernet, the EtherType value in the SNAP header is set to 0x8100 and the aforementioned extra 4 bytes are appended after the SNAP header.[citation needed]